-- Implement a natural surface pedestrian path within the Coquelin Run Parkway right-of-way, between Chevy Chase Lake Drive and Jones Mill Road. - Upgrade the existing sidewalk along the east side of Jones Mill Road, between Jones Bridge Road and East West Highway, to Road Code standards. - Construct a sidewalk along East-West Highway between Glengalen Lane and Jones Mill Road/Beach Drive - Expand pedestrian and bicycle access to the Capital Crescent Trail, where feasible.
+- Upgrade the existing sidewalk along the east side of Jones Mill Road, between Jones Bridge Road and East West Highway, to Road Code standards. - Construct a sidewalk along East-West Highway between Glengalen Lane and Jones Mill Road/Beach Drive. - Expand pedestrian and bicycle access to the Capital Crescent Trail, where feasible. - Provide a mid-block pedestrian connection between Loughborough Place and Connecticut Avenue. - Implement a natural surface "Tranquility Trail" on the south side of Chevy Chase Lake Drive.
+It would be within the public right-of-way, between the public sidewalk on Connecticut Avenue and the Coquelin Run Parkway open space at the end of Chevy Chase Lake Drive.
+The trail should include seating areas with views of the waterfall and other natural features.
+See the Design Guidelines for further details.